google/gnostic/README.md

 # OpenAPI Compiler

 This repository contains an experimental project whose goal is to read OpenAPI JSON descriptions and write equivalent Protocol Buffer representations.
-These Protocol Buffer representations would be preprocessed, checked for errors, and available for use in any language that is supported by the Protocol Buffer tools.
+These Protocol Buffer representations are to be preprocessed, checked for errors, and made available for use in any language that is supported by the Protocol Buffer tools.

 ## Disclaimer

 This is prerelease software and work in progress.
 Feedback and contributions are welcome, but we currently make no guarantees of function or stability.

 ## Requirements